benkuper/LaMoucheFolle/README.md

-# CrazyflieServer
+# La Mouche Folle
-Cross-platform OSC server for controlling multiple crazyflies 2.0
+Cross-platform server and OSC bridge for controlling multiple crazyflies 2.0

 ## The Download Zone